bomoko/algm_drupal8_baseimage/README.md

 In order to be able to generate a composer.json semilock file, we need an _actual_ composer.json file to build from.
 In our base image we keep the loosely versioned composer.json in the file composer.true.json - this is the canonical composer.json and is the file that should be edited when, for instance, new modules are required to be added, etc.

+# TODO: remove stuff that doesn't make sense below this ...

 ## Local environment setup